electronero/electronero/README.md

 ## Supporting the project

 Monero is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
-Both Monero and Bitcoin donations can be made to **donate.getmonero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
+Both Monero and Bitcoin donations can be made to **donate.electronero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
 Alternatively you can send XMR to the Monero donation address via the `donate` command (type `help` in the command-line wallet for details).

-The Monero donation address is: `44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`)
+The Monero donation address is: `449JLhz9p6756c5tGACveuX76qa8UxMkFMd5uqG9SEJ3LcVJLjh4KvxJQ1Pf4yJmYgQRTrNPZhaga8eYynVqHfac9VWhF1m`

+The Bitcoin donation address is: `38jiBKevQHp8zhQpZ42bTvK4QpzzqWkA3K`

+The Electronero donation address is: `etnkHfFuanNeTe3q9dux4d9cRiLkUR4hDffvhfTp6nbhEJ5R8TY4vdyZjT4BtWxnvSJ5nfD64eCAQfKMJHSym2dj8PQqeiKmBM`

+The Electroneum donation address is: `etnkHfFuanNeTe3q9dux4d9cRiLkUR4hDffvhfTp6nbhEJ5R8TY4vdyZjT4BtWxnvSJ5nfD64eCAQfKMJHSym2dj8PQqeiKmBM`

+The Litecoin donation address is: `LfUVH96Ey1jj1FzJSriE9kpSvL2eNzEBG5`

-The Bitcoin donation address is: `1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H`
+The Bitcoin Cash donation address is: `qpwvqz4kkhe96ggthpcg4aj5y62zftzxegwcl78a4u`

+The Sumokoin donation address is: `Sumoo47CGenbHfZtpCVV4PRMSsXP38idFdt5JSj7VuJrD1nABoPHTBHgR6owQJfn1JU8BiWWohw4oiefGEjAn4GmbFYYtCcfPeT`

 Core development funding and/or some supporting services are also graciously provided by sponsors: